snragund/Predictive-Maintenance-Model/README.md

 <h>• Categorising the damages using the Machine Learning Decision tree model in Python (TensorFlow / Keras).</h>
 <h>• Built lifetime prediction (regression model) and maintenance model for check valves using industrial sensor data in python (Tensorflow/Keras).</h>
 • The industrial data is sensitive, hence it is not added.

+The dataset and complete code is not available due to the confidentiality policies.